jameslegg/boto/docs/source/s3_tut.rst

 your imagination to come up with something.
 I'll just assume that you found an acceptable name.

-The create_bucket method will create the requested bucket if it does not exist or will return the existing bucket if it does exist.

 Creating a Bucket In Another Location
 -------------------------------------